yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 #### VNC
 `<graphics type='vnc' port='-1' listen='0.0.0.0'/>`
-For those who are doing this outside of their home network, you can change listen to '127.0.0.1' and use a SSH tunnel to connect to it.
+For those who are connecting to this VM outside of their home network, you can change listen to '127.0.0.1' and use a SSH tunnel to connect to it.

 ## Configuring libvirt
 First add yourself as a user of libvirt: